sitegeist/Sitegeist.Noderobis/README.md

 ### Command `./flow kickstart:nodetype`

 The `./flow kickstart:nodetype` command is the core behind the three other commands.
-It provides the same Cli-API with an additional ''
+It provides the same Cli-API with the additional `--base-type` argument that specifies wether a `Content|Document|Mixin` shall be created.

 ## Configuration